ChyKusuma/SPHINXMerkleBlock/README.md

 Unlike alternative post-quantum digital signature algorithms such as [Crystals-dilithium](https://pq-crystals.org/dilithium/), which offer high levels of security but are susceptible to side-channel attacks, our decision to employ SPHINCS+ as the foundation for our Merkle tree scheme and digital signature scheme ensures both the robustness against quantum adversaries and resistance to side-channel attacks.

-With the SPHINX_MerkleBlock namespace, we empower developers to harness the advanced capabilities of SPHINCS+ and build secure, future-proof applications that can withstand the challenges posed by the dawn of the quantum era.
+With the `SPHINXSign` namespace, we empower developers to harness the advanced capabilities of SPHINCS+ and build secure, future-proof applications that can withstand the challenges posed by the dawn of the quantum era.

-We know that Hash-Based digital signature scheme is not lattice-based and relly on the strengthness of the hash-function, thats why our default `SPHINX_256` hash function is based on SWIFFTX which is rely on "Lattice-based", here we try to achieve `Statelessness` and `Lattice-based` at once.
+We know that Hash-Based digital signature scheme is not lattice-based and relly on the strengthness of the hash-function, thats why our default `SPHINX_256` hash function is based on SWIFFTX which is rely on "Lattice-based", here we try to achieve both `Statelessness` and `Lattice-based` at once.

+Digital signature scheme like [Gottesman-chuang](https://www.researchgate.net/publication/2186040_Quantum_Digital_Signatures) its trully guarantee by Quantum-Laws, we aware about that, but it's still too expensive technology, its needed new infrastructure, new hardware, a lot of money will only spent into infrastructure, so for today its not solution for us and not applicable.
+One day, when the world already buld the quantum infrastructure i.e QKD we believed our construction will more safe.

 ### Namespace Declarations